-Academic advising for new, transfer and continuing students is available by appointment on the Main Campus.
+Academic advising for new, transfer and continuing students is available by appointment on the Main Campus and the Health Science Campus.
 While ultimate responsibility for educational decisions rests with the student, advisers can assist the student to identify alternatives and potential consequences; help select courses to meet University core and college requirements; and facilitate student evaluation of academic progress.